asonnenber/me/_portfolio/text-analysis-odyssey.md

 ---
 title: "Interpreting Women: Gendered Narratives in English Translations of Homer's Odyssey"
-excerpt: "This project is a paper written using Voyant Tools and analyzes how eleven English translators of the Odyssey represent mortal women, focusing on Books 18-22, and reveals gender bias in their language choices.
+excerpt: "This study analyzes how eleven English translators of the Odyssey represent mortal women, focusing on Books 18-22, and reveals gender bias in their language choices.
 It centers on mortal characters: Penelope, Eurycleia, Melantho, and the serving women executed by Telemachus.
 The dataset consists of ten male translators and Emily Wilson, the first woman to publish an English translation of the Odyssey in 2017.
+All text analysis was done using Voyant Tools.

 ![penelope-lines](https://github.com/asonnenber/me/blob/master/images/portfolio-screenshots/odyssey/penelope-lines-odyssey.png?raw=true)"